joelouthan/theologic.us/content/posts/kid-devos-luke/2020-12-24-kid-devos-luke8.md

 -----

+## Luke 8:9-15

 ### Westminster Larger Catechism

 Q. 11.
 How doth it appear that the Son and the Holy Ghost are God equal with the Father?
 A. The Scriptures manifest that the Son and the Holy Ghost are God equal with the Father, ascribing unto them such names, attributes, works, and worship, as are proper to God only.

-## Christ Calls Us By Giving Us New Hearts
+### Christ Calls Us By Giving Us New Hearts

-Luke 8:9-15 (CSB) Then his disciples asked him, “What does this parable mean?”So he said, “The secrets of the kingdom of God have been given for you to know, but to the rest it is in parables, so that
+>Luke 8:9-15 (CSB) Then his disciples asked him, “What does this parable mean?”So he said, “The secrets of the kingdom of God have been given for you to know, but to the rest it is in parables, so that
     Looking they may not see,
       and hearing they may not understand.